microsoft/azure-iot-developer-kit/docs/_projects/01-connect-iot-hub.md

     ![Select Azure subscription]({{"/assets/images/mini-solution/connect-iothub/select-subscription.png" | absolute_url }})

 3. Provision IoT Hub
-      * If you've provisioned a free trial IoT Hub before, select it and press **Enter** to confirm.
+      * If you've provisioned IoT Hub(s) before, a list of IoT Hubs associated with the subscription appears in the terminal.
+Please use **up** and **down** arrow keys to select one from the list and press **Enter** to confirm.

         ![Select an existing IoT Hub]({{"/assets/images/mini-solution/connect-iothub/select-existing-iothub.png" | absolute_url }})

+        _Select existing Free IoT Hub_

         Wait several minutes to finish ARM Template deployment and IoT Hub Device provision.
 Then press any key to exit the terminal.

         ![[Select an existing IoT Hub done]({{"/assets/images/mini-solution/connect-iothub/select-iothub-done.png" | absolute_url }})

+        _Finish selecting IoT Hub_

-      * If you don't have an IoT Hub before:
+      * If you don't have any IoT Hub, please follow the steps to create a free IoT Hub:

         * Resource group provision:
           Use **up** and **down** arrow keys to choose a resource group you've created before or select **Create New...** to provision a new resource group.
 Complete the resource group provision according to the command line prompt.